plenigo/plenigo_wordpress_plugin/readme.txt

 /assets/screenshot-2.png

 == Changelog ==
+= 1.4.1 - Beware of advanced features!
+- Some customers wanted more information on the operation of the plugin without breaking the look & feel of their site.
+You got it, be warned!

 = 1.4.0 - New Product types!
 - Updated SDK
 - WooCommerce now have new product types